openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## ResultCountry
-It is for the country associated to the result.
+This is the country associated to the research product.
 It is a subclass of [Country](#country) and extends it with provenance information.

 ### provenance
 _Type: [Provenance](#provenance-2) &bull; Cardinality: ONE_

-Indicates the reason why this country is associated to this result.
+Indicates the reason why this country is associated to this research product.

 ```json
 "provenance": {